 Russian Deputy Foreign Minister Sergei Ryabkov (Photo: TASS).

-Russian Deputy Foreign Minister Sergey Ryabkov warned the US on January 30 not to return tactical nuclear weapons to British territory.
+Russian Deputy Foreign Minister Sergey Ryabkov warned the US on January 30 not to bring tactical nuclear weapons back to British territory.

-"Regarding the hypothetical return of US tactical nuclear weapons to the UK, I would like to strongly warn against this destabilizing step.
-This move will not strengthen the security of the UK or the US, but will increase the level of escalation and threat in Europe," the Russian diplomat said.
+"Regarding the hypothetical return of US tactical nuclear weapons to British territory, I would like to strongly warn against this destabilizing step.
+This move will not strengthen the security of the UK or the US but will increase the level of escalation and threat in Europe," the Russian diplomat said.

-"The experience of recent years in London and Washington shows that hotheads in these countries do not learn their lessons, so the above scenario is entirely possible," said Mr. Ryabkov.
+"The experience of recent years in London and Washington shows that hotheads in these countries do not learn their lessons, so the above scenario is entirely possible," Mr. Ryabkov said.

 The Telegraph on January 26 quoted a well-informed source saying that the US may bring B61-12 nuclear bombs to Lakenheath base for the first time in 15 years after Washington decided to withdraw its nuclear weapons from the UK in 2008.

-A Pentagon spokesman would neither confirm nor deny the report.
+A Pentagon spokesman would not confirm or deny the information.
 The US said it would "regularly upgrade its military facilities in allied countries".

 Russian Foreign Ministry spokeswoman Maria Zakharova warned that the Kremlin would view the deployment of US nuclear weapons in the UK as an escalation of tensions.